Ludougan123234/SI507-Final/README.md

 | `requirements.txt` | ❌| Required python package |
 | `runtime.txt` | ❌| Heroku version python configuration |
 | `try.ipynb` | ❌| Contains code snippets for experimentation with graph data strucutre and API access  |

+## How to interact with the web application

+See demo video